hapax/hapax.github.io/assets/simple-physics.md

 goofy irreverence and self-mythology.
 But I think hacking should go mainstream.

-*Napkin hacks.* My goal is to outline a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
+*Napkin hacks.* My goal in this post is to outline a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
 All the calculations can be done using high-school algebra on the back of a napkin.
 No calculus required!